 Food, Fishing and Fun On The Viking 92 – The Fa La Me

-HMY Yachts recently caught up with Frank Rodriguez, a longtime HMY customer and the owner of the world-renowned 2016 Viking Yachts 92’ Enclosed Bridge named The Fa La Me.
-Frank and his wife Mary Ellen travel the world on board their yacht, cooking and fishing all along the way.
-On a boat of this size you might expect a professional chef to be part of the crew but Frank, who has a passion for cooking, manages all things meal-time on this 92-footer.
+On a boat the size of Fa La Me, you might expect a professional chef to be part of the crew but Frank, who has a passion for cooking, manages all things meal-time on this 92-footer.
 We spoke to him in great detail about his love of yachting, fishing and good food, which left us craving crab enchiladas and wishing we could tag along on the next Fa La Me adventure.

 Frank and Mary Ellen at a cooking class in Tuscany.